Jury trial: Japan

-The Kuba Kingdom, in what is now the Democratic Republic of the Congo, developed trial by jury independently prior to the arrival of Europeans in 1884.

 Malaysia

 Malaysia abolished trials by jury on 1 January 1995.
 The impartiality of jury trials had been brought into question for several years prior, but their abolition was expedited by the notorious Mona Fandey case in 1993.
 The sensational nature of the crime heightened concerns that jury verdicts could be coloured by emotions and media bias.

 New Zealand

 The New Zealand Bill of Rights Act 1990 provides a defendant with the right to a jury trial if they are charged with a criminal offence punishable by two years' imprisonment or more.
 For most offences, the defendant can choose to forego a jury trial in favour of a judge-alone (bench) trial.
 Serious "category 4" offences such as murder, manslaughter and treason are always tried by jury, with some exceptions.
 Civil jury trials are restricted to cases involving defamation, false imprisonment or malicious prosecution.

 New Zealand previously required jury verdicts to be passed unanimously, but since the passing of the Criminal Procedure Bill in 2009 the Juries Act 1981 has permitted verdicts to be passed by a majority of one less than the full jury (that is an 11–1 or a 10–1 majority) under certain circumstances.